General Data Protection Policy

 The data controller will always verify the identity of anyone making a subject access request before handing over any information.

 In certain circumstances, the Data Protection Act allows personal data to be disclosed to law enforcement agencies without the consent of the data subject.

-Under these circumstances, Phototronics Scholastic will disclose requested data.
+Under these circumstances, Phototronics Ltd will disclose requested data.
 However, the data controller will ensure the request is legitimate, seeking assistance from the board and from the company’s legal advisers where necessary.

-Phototronics Scholastic aims to ensure that individuals are aware that their data is being processed, and that they understand:
+Phototronics Ltd aims to ensure that individuals are aware that their data is being processed, and that they understand:

 To these ends, the company has a privacy statement, setting out how data relating to individuals is used by the company.